 In short, the Surface Book 2 is plenty fast for even higher-end productivity tasks, and it’s a real jump up from the previous generation.
 You can get a faster notebook in machines like the Yoga 720 15 or the Dell XPS 15 thanks to their higher-powered CPUs, but you’ll pay a price in battery life.

-Another note: there’s a power supply issue with the Surface Book 2 15-inch model related directly to the 95-watt unit that Microsoft ships with both versions.
+Another note: There’s a power supply issue with the Surface Book 2 15-inch model related directly to the 95-watt unit that Microsoft ships with both versions.
 The larger machine’s GTX 1060 GPU uses up to 80 watts or so of power by itself, meaning that it’s easy for the system to exceed the power supply’s capabilities and start pulling from the battery.
 The Surface Book 2 13’s GTX 1050 GPU, on the other hand, maxes out at around 50 watts.
 So while it’s theoretically possible that it could suffer the same battery discharge when both the CPU and GPU are being stressed, we didn’t encounter the issue during our testing.

-Microsoft chose the popular Samsung PM961 PCIe solid state drive (SSD).
+To provide quite access to data, Microsoft chose the popular Samsung PM961 PCIe solid state drive (SSD).
 That typically means that accessing and saving files will be more than fast enough for the typical productivity tasks.